How B2B Executives Can Benefit from Media Training

 One of the first steps in media training is determining what makes a story newsworthy.
 Whether you’re looking to secure a media opportunity or trying to decide a focus for an upcoming interview, consider the following attributes that can help get your company in the news.

-The more recent the story, the more newsworthy.
+- Timeliness: The more recent the story, the more newsworthy.
 In addition to any breaking news about your company – such as a product or funding announcement – also be on the lookout for ways to insert your company into timely industry news.
 By providing expert commentary on a hot topic in the industry, your company will be positioned as a thought leader in the space, and reporters will be more likely to tap into your expertise for upcoming stories.
 Media training can teach you key ways to comment on timely news in a thoughtful, objective manner.

-Stories featuring well-known individuals, public figures or companies stand out when it comes to prominence.
+- Prominence: Stories featuring well-known individuals, public figures or companies stand out when it comes to prominence.
 For example, if your company is partnering with a Fortune 500 company or just added a well-known executive to your board, this news will stand out from the crowd.

-A story’s closeness or connection to a specific subset of the audience can catch the attention of media.
+- Proximity: A story’s closeness or connection to a specific subset of the audience can catch the attention of media.
 If you’re hiring 100 new employees in Chicago, local publications will jump at the chance to cover the news.

-Human interest stories entertain or teaches the readers something new.
+- Human interest: Human interest stories entertain or teaches the readers something new.
 Some examples include your CEO taking a nontraditional path to success or your company culture including a unique perk.
 In many cases, the information gathering portion of media training offers the opportunity for B2B executives to share any relevant personal or company anecdotes that have the potential for a human interest story.

 There’s too much at stake to leave your company’s marketing to chance.
 To reach the next level of growth, you need a marketing strategy that strengthens your position in the industry and generates new leads for your business – and media training is an important part of the mix.

 At Walker Sands, we’ve been helping B2B technology companies grow their businesses since the beginning.
-Contact us today and discover how media training and our integrated marketing approach can deliver real results to your organization.
+Contact us today and discover how media training and